DannyL98/Assignment-1/README.md

     ## F-statistic: 6.974 on 1 and 14 DF,  p-value: 0.01937

     plot(hpa, main = "Correlation between Interest Rate and Median House Prices")
-    # Inaccurate plot, as a result further tests required to test distribution of data
+    #6-Inaccurate plot, as a result further tests required to test distribution of data

     text(9.38, 300000,labels = 'r = -0.5766386', col = 'red')
     text(9.29, 288000,labels = 'p = 0.01937', col = 'red')

 ![](README_files/figure-markdown_strict/Housing_prices-1.png)

-    #Now we go onto the diagmostic plots for the tests for normal distribution and homoskedasticy.
+    #7-Now we go onto the diagmostic plots for the tests for normal distribution and homoskedasticy.

-    #According to this diagnostic plot we observe that there is a linear relationship between the resduals which therefore tests the linear regression model for normal distribution.
+    #8-According to this diagnostic plot we observe that there is a linear relationship between the resduals which therefore tests the linear regression model for normal distribution.
     qqnorm(LR$residuals, main = "Normal Q-Q Plot")
     qqline(LR$residuals, col = "red")